sophiaellis1313/tidelatest/_posts/2022-10-07-fantastic-plastic-the-sea-chair.md

 Having been to the North Atlantic Gyre and witnessed how vast it is and how small the fragments which make up over 90% of the plastic in the oceans are, Groves and Murakami are keen to point out that, in their opinion, collecting at sea is not a feasible way of mitigating the problem.
 “Collecting from rivers and water treatment before it gets to sea and gets broken into irretrievable fragments is worthwhile.
 Ultimately though, it’s a given that we need to cut down single use plastics.
 The problem is they are too cheap, and the cost of clean-up should be incorporated into the material cost.
 That way, all the many sustainable alternatives would be far more attractive and cost effective.

 “Long term, to deal with the plastic that already exists in the environment I think looking towards bacteria and fungi that can eat plastic is really fascinating.
-However if a house is flooding you first turn off the tap before grabbing a bucket, so there has to be real change to tackle our dependence on plastic."
+However if a house is flooding you first turn off the tap before grabbing a bucket, so there has to be real change to tackle our dependence on plastic.”

 To discover more environmental initiatives which are gaining traction across the sailing world, head to Number Two of [TIDE Magazine](/store.html).&nbsp;